 When you think of famous Vikings, one name that might come to mind is Erik the Red, Old Norse “Eirikr hinn rauði“.
-He also is the father of another well-known Viking named Leif Erikson, but that’s an article for another time.
+He also is the father of another well-known Viking named Leif Erikson, the first European to explore North America.
 The focus is on Erik because Leif wouldn’t exist without him.

 So, without further ado, let’s dive into Erik the Red; one of the most well-known Vikings and the reason Greenland was settled.
 Well, successfully settled, but you’ll learn more about that later on.
 The story of Erik is really also a story of how the ships of the viking age allowed them to explore all across the North Atlantic, and even as far away as the coast of Africa, all the way to the Byzantium Empire.